keithalewis/math/um2.md

 > _The untenability of the assumption made earlier provides an indication of the direction of the line of thought to be taken_.

-Max Planck showed it was possible to fit the observed data by assuming radiation could only be emitted in a minimal increment.
+Max Planck showed it was possible to fit the observed data by assuming photons could only be emitted in integer multiples of a minimal value.
 Planck's main contribution to science was not his eponymous constant that fit the data, it was getting his contemporaries to focus on understanding why that worked.
 The result was the development of quantum mechanics.

+Stock prices also trade in integer multiples of a minimal value.
+This does not necessarialy imply results from quantum mechanics can be applied to mathematical finance.

-## Finance
+## Mathematical Finance

 There is something drastically wrong with the Black-Scholes/Merton theory due to their assumption of continuous time trading.